LIVazquezS/Asparagus/README.md

 To do the evaluation, you need to add the following line to your run file:
  ```
- model.test_model()
+ model.test()
  ```

 By default, the code will show you the MAE and RMSE for the energy, forces and dipole.

-There are a few keywords that you can add to the function 'test_model' to change the behaviour of the evaluation.
+There are a few keywords that you can add to the function 'test' to change the behaviour of the evaluation.
+OUTDATED:
 If you add the option `plots=True`, the code will make a scatter plot with the predicted and the reference values.
 The option `show_plots=True` will show the generated scatter plot.
 If you want to save it, you need to add the flag `save_plots=True`.
 Other options for plotting are residuals and histograms that require the keywords `residual_plots=True,